 The Complete Book of Essential Oils and Aromatherapy recommends a blend no stronger than 1 drop essential oil in 2 tablespoons carrier oil.

-After the age of 3 months, you can potentially use the following essential oils: bergamot, cedarwood, frankincense, geranium, ginger, lemon, sweet marjoram, sweet orange, rose, rosemary, sandalwood, tea tree, thyme ct. linalol, and ylang ylang, according to The Complete Aromatherapy & Essential Oils Handbook.
+After the age of 3 months, you can potentially use the following essential oils safe for babies: bergamot, cedarwood, frankincense, geranium, ginger, lemon, sweet marjoram, sweet orange, rose, rosemary, sandalwood, tea tree, thyme ct. linalol, and ylang ylang, according to The Complete Aromatherapy & Essential Oils Handbook.

 The Complete Book of Essential Oils and Aromatherapy also suggests coriander seed.